hal9ai/hal9/website/learn/code-interpreter.md

 import hal9 as h9
 from openai import OpenAI

-messages = h9.load("messages", [{ "role": "system", "content": "Always reply with a single page HTML markdown block (which can use JavaScript, CSS, etc) that fulfills the user request" }])
+messages = h9.load("messages", [{ "role": "system", "content": """
+  Always reply with a single page HTML markdown block (which can use JavaScript, CSS, etc) that fulfills the user request
+""" }])

 messages.append({"role": "user", "content": input()})